Wsm2110/Faster.Map/src/Concurrent/README.md

-# Faster.Map
+# CMap

-CMap  is a high-performance, thread-safe, lockfree concurrent hash map that uses open addressing, quadratic probing, and Fibonacci hashing to manage key-value pairs.
-The default load factor is set to 0.5, meaning the hash map will resize when it is half full.
+  Is a high-performance, thread-safe concurrent hashmap implemented using open addressing, quadratic probing, and Fibonacci hashing.
+  It efficiently handles concurrent access and minimizes contention between threads.

  ## Tested on platforms:
 * x86